sigoden/htte/README.md

 For each test unit, Htte will generate a request based on the `req` description and send it to the corresponding api endpoint, and then compare the response with the `res` description.

+## Examples

+- [Restful-Booker](./examples/restful-booker) — An API playground created by Mark Winteringham for those wanting to learn more about API testing and tools
+- [Realword](./examples/realworld/) — Exemplary fullstack blog apps powered by React, Angular, Node, Django, and many more — it’s like TodoMVC, but for fullstack apps!

 ## License

 [MIT](https://github.com/sigoden/htte/blob/master/LICENSE)